 How To Install Fail2Ban to protect server from Brute Force SSH Login Attempts (Ubuntu):

 Fail2Ban is a simple script designed to scan log files for repeated failed login attempts and to ban IP addresses that make too many failures.
 Commonly that’s a brute force attempt to find correct password combination to login to a server via SSH.
 Fail2ban will simply update firewall rules to reject the IP address automatically (once detected attempting a brute force).
-But in many cases that shouldn’t be enough.
+But often that shouldn’t be enough.
 You may also need to install Fail2ban on it.
 In this page I’ll try to explain necessary steps how to install Fail2ban and some basic configurations.

 HOW TO INSTALL AND SETUP FAIL2BAN